Abyss (wrestler): Lucha Libre AAA Worldwide (2004–2012)

-World Wrestling Entertainment (2019–present)
+WWE (2019–present)

 In January 2019, Park signed with WWE as a producer.
 On the August 14, 2020, episode of SmackDown, Park made his on screen WWE debut, appearing as the statistician for AJ Styles.
-After AJ's companion Omos debuted, Park returned to working backstage.

 Other media

-Abyss has appeared in the video games TNA Impact!, TNA Wrestling and TNA Wrestling Impact!.
+Abyss has appeared in the video games TNA Impact!, TNA Wrestling, TNA Wrestling Impact! and in WWE 2K25 as a member of the Dunk and Destruction DLC pack alongside Tyrese Haliburton, The Great Khali, Jalen Brunson, and Shaquille O'Neal.